Greg's Solo E-bike Tour Across America is Completed After

 "But you can add your two cents too"

-Gregory follows parts of the historic Lincoln Highway, U.S. Bicycle Routes 44 and 50, regional trails and many new routes that e-cyclists rarely explore.
+This map shows the real GPS data of the cross-country e-bike tour.
+Gregory followed parts of the historic Lincoln Highway, U.S. Bicycle Routes 44 and 50, regional trails, and many new local routes that e-cyclists rarely explore.

-I am Gregory Maassen, a Dutch cyclist living in Washington, DC.
+I am Gregory Maassen, a Dutch-American cyclist living in Washington, DC.
 Linkedin.

-I am e-biking solo and unsupported across the United States from Washington, DC to San Francisco, a 3,400+ mile journey to raise awareness and support for the treatment of peripheral neuropathy.
-Join me on this historic journey.
+I e-biked solo and unsupported across the United States from Washington, DC to San Francisco, a 4,600+ mile journey to raise awareness and support for the treatment of peripheral neuropathy.
+Thank you for joining me on this historic journey.